 Naren Kalyanaraman (ON)

 Naren is a Partner with PricewaterhouseCoopers Associates based out of Toronto.
+He leads PwC Canada's Cybersecurity, Privacy and Financial Crimes teams nationally.
 He has extensive experience advising US, Canada and global financial services organizations on cybersecurity, fraud, and financial crimes.
 Over the last 15 years, he has specialized in helping organizations deal with high-pressure situations such as cyber breaches, regulatory criticism, insider threats and other related issues.
 He is a regular speaker at industry events and conferences on these topics.